 The Origin of Enchiladas

-Enchiladas have a rich history deeply rooted in Mexican cuisine, dating back to the ancient Aztecs who would roll tortillas around fish and other fillings.
-The concept of wrapping food in tortillas has existed for centuries, but the modern version of enchiladas as we know them began to take shape in the 19th century.
-Initially served with simple fillings like meats and vegetables, enchiladas became a beloved staple in Mexican households.
+Enchiladas go back to the ancient Aztecs who wrapped tortillas around fish and other fillings.
+Wrapping food in tortillas is really old, but the enchiladas we know today started to appear in the 1800s.
+At first people used simple fillings like meat or veggies, and over time enchiladas became a favorite in Mexican homes.

 Why Cream Cheese?